 These alien-like squashes make us smile, too.
 Any names come to mind for them?
 I will ask my son, he will have some ideas.

-Can you guess who he named, Backhoe, Emerald, and Pouty?
+Can you guess which ones he named, Backhoe, Emerald, and Pouty?

 Several hot and dry days over the long Memorial Day weekend gave us a chance for outdoor work and play together.
 We finally stained our new deck.
 My 10 year old son was thrilled to paint with us.
 His constant chattering about his thoughts, feelings, school, Minecraft and best techniques to paint, made the work fun.
 I smiled when he told me his cure for his sore throat.
 He said, “Mama, my throat does not hurt anymore.
 I guess I just needed to ‘talk it off’, get it?
 Like ‘walk it off’.”
 He certainly did.